 Board of Directors Members: Richard Bastiani, Jackie Brown, Linval DePass, David Ellis, Kim Graham, Bonnie Horner, Carolyn Peterson, Rick Salazar (Memorabilia Chair), Kent Stormer, Bill Taylor (Webmaster & photographer).

-Contributors: Gerry Blaufarb legal advisor and Gerri Smoluk Newsletter editor and design.
+Contributors: Gerry Blaufarb legal advisor and Gerri Smoluk Newsletter editor.

 The SSAA needs your help!